Naturally speckled Lavender and Earl Grey tea macarons shaped like the Easter Bunny. Multi-colored macaron tutorial and free templates.

-- 1/2 tsp.
+- ½ tsp.
 Earl Grey Tea Leaves

-- 1/2 tsp. lavender buds
+- ½ tsp. lavender buds

 - 65 grams heavy cream (only 50 grams is needed after maceration)

-- 50 grams semi-sweet baking chocolate
+- 50 grams dark baking chocolate (semi-sweet or bitter sweet)

 - 10 grams butter

-- 1 tsp lavender buds
+- 1 teaspoon lavender buds

 - 65 grams almond flour

 - 55 grams powdered sugar